Gobd/chrome-virtual-keyboard/README.md

 - **Manifest V3 Migration** - Updated from Manifest V2 to V3 for continued Chrome Web Store compatibility
 - **`role="textbox"` Support** - The keyboard now activates on elements with `role="textbox"` in addition to standard input fields (useful for custom form components and accessibility)
 - **Improved iframe Support** - Better handling of keyboard in same-origin iframe scenarios
+- **Efficient DOM Monitoring** - Replaced inefficient polling (scanning entire DOM every second) with MutationObserver for detecting new input fields.
+This uses zero CPU when the page is idle and responds instantly to dynamically added inputs

 ## Permissions